alissin/little-big-tips/airplane-movement/README.md

 ```

 Step 2 - let's setup the position:<br/>
-_Note_: we will use the localPosition because `Player` is a child of the Main Camera and the `Clamp` method to limit the screen.
+_Note_: We will use the localPosition because `Player` is a child of the Main Camera and the `Clamp` method to limit the screen.

 ```csharp
 void SetupPosition() {